umarcor/hwstudio/docs/source/setup.rst

 Setup
 =====

-This is a quick start guide to setup the development environment for Icestudio.
+This is a quick start guide to setup the development environment for hwstudio.

 Install `Python 2.7 <https://www.python.org/downloads/>`_ and `Node.js <https://nodejs.org/>`_.